Learn to sell homemade products using tips from someone who has been making, using, and selling natural beauty & cleaning products for years!

 - and a disclaimer, such as, “This product is not intended to cure disease…” etc.

-Be careful in using the word “organic” on labels or signs.
+Be careful in using the word “organic” on labels or signs when selling homemade products.
 This term has been protected by the Certified Organic industry and can ONLY be used in conjunction with certified organic materials.
 Feel free to use terms like “chemical-free,” “all-natural,” or “toxin-free.”

 Educate yourself on any local laws related to selling homemade products.
 While the federal EPA allows such things as citronella to be called bug repellent, my individual state law prohibits it.
 So I can’t call my bug-repelling product “bug repellent,” “Bug Off,” or anything of the sort.
 Now I just call it “The Spray” and let people decide for themselves.